marlonrichert/zsh-snap/README.md

 Again, always **restart your terminal** for changes to take effect.

 ### Asynchronous Compilation
-While you are using your shell, Znap will compile your scripts and functions in the background,whenever the Zsh Line Editor is idle.
+While you are using your shell, Znap will compile your scripts and functions in the background, whenever the Zsh Line Editor is idle.
 This way, you Zsh will start up even faster next time!

-Should you not want this feature, you can _disable_ it with `zstyle ':znap:*' auto-compile no`.
-You can then run it manually at any time with `znap compile`.
+Should you not want this feature, you can disable it with `zstyle ':znap:*' auto-compile no`.
+You can compile sources manually at any time with `znap compile`.

 ## Author
 © 2020 [Marlon Richert](https://github.com/marlonrichert)